m-rosenbaum/m-rosenbaum/README.md

 ### Code samples

-- 🚍 **[Bus Pending](https://github.com/RMedina19/bus_pending)** (2023 | Python, SQLite3): Scraped and analyzed 4.5 million bus-minute observations to measure inequality in Chicago Transit Authority bus delays with 3 classmaters.
-Example application produced with a team of 4 as part of a class project in the second quarter of a graduate CS program.
+- 🚍 **[Bus Pending](https://github.com/RMedina19/bus_pending)** (2023 | Python, SQLite3): Scraped and analyzed 4.5 million bus-minute observations to measure inequality in Chicago Transit Authority bus delays.
+Example application produced as a team of 4 as part of a class project in the second quarter of a graduate CS program.
 My contributions included scraping, command line interface, and project management.
 - 💸 **[Predicting Poverty using a Proxy Means Test](https://github.com/m-rosenbaum/cr_pmt/)** (2024 | Python): Constructed a proxy means test to predict income categories from Costa Rican household survey data using supervised machine learning techniques.
 Example machne learning pipeline produced with a team of 3 as part of a class project in the third quarter of a CS program.
 My contributions included sampling and tuning.
 - 🏫 **[Teacher Mobility in Chicago Public Schools](https://github.com/m-rosenbaum/Teacher-Mobility)** (2018 | R, Stata): Example statistical code that scrapes and analyzes teacher employment data to show the effect of principal changes on teacher attrition using a synthetic control model.